lymanepp/ha-keymaster-lite/info.md

 Do this step for each lock and door sensor.

-This will automatically generate the keymaster files just as the `setup.sh` script would have.
+This will automatically generate the keymaster_lite files just as the `setup.sh` script would have.